wesen/go-go-labs/web/stream-task-overview/ttmp/2025-05-11/06-todo-integration-of-frontend-and-backend-api.md

 ## Conclusion

 By implementing the changes outlined in this document, we will create a fully integrated full-stack application where the React/Redux frontend seamlessly communicates with the Go backend API, providing a cohesive user experience for managing stream tasks and related information.

+## Implemented Frontend Features

+### API Service Layer
+- **BaseApi**: Created common API configuration with fetch utilities
+- **StreamApi**: Implemented endpoints for stream information
+- **StepsApi**: Implemented endpoints for task step operations
+- **TranscriptApi**: Implemented endpoints for transcript operations
+- **GithubApi**: Implemented endpoints for GitHub integration

+### Data Transformations
+- Implemented transformation utilities for converting between frontend and backend data formats
+- Added snake_case to camelCase conversion for API responses
+- Created step ID mapping functionality to handle backend IDs

+### Redux Enhancements
+- Added async thunks for API operations with proper error handling
+- Updated reducers with extraReducers to handle API responses
+- Added loading and error states for all API operations
+- Created memoized selectors using createSelector for better performance

+### Error Handling & Development
+- Implemented ErrorBoundary component for React error handling
+- Added mockApiMiddleware to provide mock data during development
+- Enhanced components with proper error and loading states
+- Used Promise.allSettled for graceful handling of API failures

+## Implemented Backend Features

+### Database Schema
+- Extended SQLite schema with new tables for transcript entries and GitHub integration
+- Updated steps table structure to use unique IDs
+- Created proper relations between entities

+### API Endpoints
+- **Transcript API**: Implemented endpoints for managing transcript entries (GET, POST, filter by type)
+- **GitHub API**: Implemented endpoints for GitHub repository integration (connect, info, commits, webhook)
+- Updated existing step endpoints to handle ID-based operations

+### Data Management
+- Added comprehensive CRUD operations for all entities
+- Implemented proper error handling and validation
+- Created transaction support for multi-step operations

+### Development Tools
+- Created a database seeder utility using `github.com/brianvoe/gofakeit/v6` to populate testing data
+- Enhanced logging for debugging and monitoring
+- Added CORS support for local development

+## Integration Status

+The integration of the React/Redux frontend with the Go backend API is now complete.
+The system can:

+1. Fetch and update stream information
+2. Manage task steps (add, complete, reactivate)
+3. Store and retrieve transcript entries
+4. Connect to GitHub repositories and receive webhook events
+5. Handle errors gracefully with proper status codes and messages

+Both frontend and backend components follow the same data models, making the integration seamless.
+The system is now ready for production use with a complete full-stack implementation.